mnz1988/stable-diffusion-guide/README.md

 # Extensions <a name="extensions"></a>[▲](#index)

 *Stable Diffusion WebUI* supports extensions to add additional functionality and quality of life.
 These can be added by going into the **Extensions** tab, then **Install from URL**, and pasting the links found here or elsewhere.
 Then, click *Install* and wait for it to finish.
 Then, go to **Installed** and click *Apply and restart UI*.

 ![Extensions](images/extensions.png)

 Here are some useful extensions.
-Most of these come installed in the collab, and I hugely recommend you manually add the first 2 if you're running locally:
+Most of these come installed in the collab in this guide, and I hugely recommend you manually add the first 2 otherwise:
 * [Image Browser (fixed fork)](https://github.com/aka7774/sd_images_browser) - This will let you browse your past generated images very efficiently, as well as directly sending their prompts and parameters back to txt2img, img2img, etc.
 * [TagComplete](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete) - Absolutely essential for anime art.
 It will show you the matching booru tags as you type.
 Anime models work via booru tags, and rarely work at all if you go outside them, so knowing them is godmode.
 Not all tags will work well in all models though, specially if they're rare.
 * [ControlNet](https://github.com/Mikubill/sd-webui-controlnet) - A huge extension deserving of [its own guide ▼](#controlnet).
 It lets you take AI data from any image and use it as an input for your image.
 Practically speaking, it can create any pose or environment you want.
 Very powerful if used with external tools succh as Blender.